ACCarnall/bagpipes/docs/index.rst

     pip install bagpipes

 All of the code's Python dependencies will be automatically installed.

-The only (optional) non-Python dependency is the MultiNest nested sampling algorithm (used only for fitting).
-Note that if MultiNest is not installed, Bagpipes will use the nautilus sampler for fitting, instead.
+Historically, fitting with Bagpipes has relied on the `MultiNest <https://github.com/JohannesBuchner/MultiNest>`_ nested sampling algorithm, a non-Python dependency that requires separate installation.
+This is sometimes challenging on certain systems.
+Recently, Bagpipes has been updated such that it will now automatically use the Python-based `nautilus <https://nautilus-sampler.readthedocs.io/en/stable/>`_ sampler for fitting if MultiNest is not installed.
+If you wish to use MultiNest, the installation instructions below may be of assistance.

 The simplest way to install MultiNest if you have an anaconda python disribution is with the command **conda install -c conda-forge multinest**.